since 2009

 CL: During my first 5 years I used to get a lot of French people but in the last 5 years there has been a shift towards English speaking guests.

-ST: What do customers value most here ?
+ST: What do guests value most here ?

 CL: The garden, the service both around the house and at the table, professional, attentive yet not intruding.
 The decoration of the house which is in keeping with the country, mainly Berber and rustic.